 It should not be your first destination in India

 If you are a foreign traveler and visiting India for the first time please don’t make Varanasi your first destination in India.
 Visit places like Jodhpur, Udaipur, Jaisalmer, Agra, Hampi, Kerala, Goa and Delhi before you travel to Varanasi.
 These cities will give you the feel of India and help you acclimatize with Indian culture.

 This is another important thing to avoid unnecessary attention.
-Varanasi is one of the holiest city for most Indians.
-Many senior citizens and people from small towns & vilages visit it for the religious purpose.
+Varanasi is one of the holiest cities for most Indians.
+Many senior citizens and people from small towns & villages visit it for religious purpose.
 It is better to dress conservatively.
 It is advisable to show respect and wear clothes which will cover the calf and shoulders.